Michael Røn

-Michael Alexander Juhl Røn (born 25 July 1984 in Århus) is a Danish-born Norwegian footballer who play for Kråkerøy.
+Michael Alexander Juhl Røn (born 25 July 1984) is a Danish-born Norwegian footballer who play for Kråkerøy.

 He joined Sparta in 2008, having previously played for Fredrikstad FK in the Norwegian Premier League.
 Before joining Fredrikstad he played for Borgen IL and Borg Fotball; he also had a spell for Drøbak-Frogn IL.

 Outside of football he is a student at Østfold University College.